-10 Lesser-Known Picnic Spots In Hong Kong To Visit
+10 Hidden Picnic Spots In Hong Kong To Visit

-Make the most of these green spaces and enjoy a picnic day.
-Tamar Park and West Kowloon Promenade may be known as top al fresco choices in the city, but there's a caveat––they also tend to be packed with people.
-So ditch the crowds, pack your picnic basket and head to one of Hong Kong's lesser-known picnic spots for a peaceful day out.
+Tamar Park and West Kowloon Promenade may be known as top al fresco choices in the city, but there's also a caveat––they also tend to be packed with people which is something we all want to avoid especially since we all need to social distance.
+So ditch the crowds, pack your picnic basket and head to one of Hong Kong's lesser-known picnic spots for a peaceful day out in the sun.

 1/10 Jordan Valley Park